Advocating for Positive Change

 Childcare and Early Education

-• Support universally available preschool and expansion of public preschool options and seats
+• Expand universally available preschool and public preschool seats

-• Reduce cost of childcare and increase availability of affordable/quality childcare
+• Reduce childcare costs and increase access to affordable, quality childcare

 Workforce Development